qgis/QGIS-Documentation/source/docs/developers_guide/unittesting.rst

   #include "testqgsrasterlayer.moc"

-The purpose of these two lines is to signal to Qt's moc that his is a QtTest (it will generate a main method that in turn calls each test funtion.The last line is the include for the MOC generated sources.
+The purpose of these two lines is to signal to Qt's moc that his is a QtTest (it will generate a main method that in turn calls each test function.The last line is the include for the MOC generated sources.
 You should replace 'testqgsrasterlayer' with the name of your class in lower case.